SeraphineM/SeraphineM/README.md

-- 👋 I am a political scientist and currently a Research Fellow at the Goethe University in Frankfurt am Main, Germany.
+- 👋 I am a Lecturer in Political Science (Research Methods) at the University of Melbourne.
 [Check out my website for more information](https://sites.google.com/view/seraphinemaerz/about).

 - 🔭 My research interests are the study of democracy, authoritarianism, political communication, Internet politics, Central Asia, qualitative and quantitative methods, and computational methods.